roshniRam/Learn-Japanese/README.md

    $ npm install
    ```

+#### Configuring Firebase Database

+* Go to [Firebase Console](https://console.firebase.google.com) and click "Add project".

+* Give a name and click on create app.

+* Click on the " </> " icon in project overview and copy the config values and add it in `src/config/config.json` in your project.
+Note that everything should in quotations in `config.json`

+* Go to authentication and click on sign-in method and enable "Email/password"

+* Go to Database and create database on Realtime Database and Enable test mode.

 After installing all requirements, in cmd:
    ```sh
    \Learn-Japanese> npm start
    ```

+* Please note: Dont commit your config.json file

 ## How can I support developers?